pivotal/docs-tap/scc/ootb-cluster-run-template-reference.hbs.md

 For information about the runnable created in the OOTB Testing and OOTB Testing and Scanning, see [testing-pipeline](#testing-pipeline).

-For information about the Tekton Pipeline that the user must create, see [Out of the Box Supply Chain with Testing](ootb-supply-chain-testing.hbs.md#tekton-pipeline).
+For information about the Tekton Pipeline that the user must create, see [Tekton/Pipeline](ootb-supply-chain-testing.hbs.md#tekton-pipeline).

 ## <a id='taskrun'></a> tekton-taskrun